borntyping/python-colorlog/README.rst

 =====

 Tests similar to the above examples are found in ``tests/test_colorlog.py``.
-They require colorlog to be installed or otherwise available to Python.

 `tox`_ will run the tests under all compatible python versions.